petersensm/GCD-project/ReadMe.md

  * Uses descriptive activity names to name the activities in the data set
  * Appropriately labels the data set with descriptive variable names.
  * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-2. output and submit the tidy dataset
+2. output and submit the tidy dataset (as .txt file)
 3. write a ReadMe markdown document to describe how the code works
 4. make a Codebook markdown document that serves as a key to the variables in the tidy dataset